vict0rsch/morocco-hackathon-gps/README.md

 Assign GPS locations to 7000 villages in Morocco

-This work was done in the context of [the Morocco Solidarity Hackathon](https://morocco-solidarity-hackathon.io/).
+This work was done in the context of [the Morocco Solidarity Hackathon](https://morocco-solidarity-hackathon.io/), in order to support the [Nt3awnou Rescue Map](https://huggingface.co/spaces/nt3awnou/Nt3awnou-rescue-map) effort.

+You can find more work from our team here: [Solidaraty Hackathon Data Curation](https://github.com/LamiaSal/SolidaratyHackathonDataCuration).

 ## How to use